Japanese Language Courses

 The goal of this Japanese course is to introduce the fundamentals of the sound systems, one of the three: 46 letters of Hiragana, some Kanji, vocabulary and basic phrases for everyday situations.
 It is designed for people new to the Japanese language and those who are looking into relearn.
 Students will learn proper greetings, counting, time, calendar, verb conjugations, locations and more.
 This class is designed for adults and youth ages 15 and older.

-Introductory Japanese I will meet on Tuesdays and Thursdays from 4:30-5:30pm from January 6 – February 26 at our institute.
+Introductory Japanese I will meet on Tuesdays and Thursdays from 6-7pm from July 7 – September 1 at our institute.
+We will not hold class on August 11.
 This course is limited to 10 people so be sure to register in advance.
 If you have any questions about the course, please call us at 541-728-3022 or email us at bendlanguageinstitute@gmail.com and we would be happy to help!

 Japanese II